iandennismiller/gthnk/docs/community/contributing.rst

 ============

 Gthnk welcomes contributions from the community.
-The most important theme Gthnk needs help with is *communication*.
+The most important theme for Gthnk contributions is *communication*.
+An open source project thrives when communication is healthy.

 Here are examples of some ways you can help:

 - Help field questions from the community
 - Extend and clarify the documentation
-- Implement your favorite feature
-- Fix a bug in the code
-- improve code quality, coverage, and comments
+- Internationalization; help with translations
+- Software Development

 Help field questions from the community
 ---------------------------------------